vladikcomper/MegaPCM/docs/API.md

 ## Macros Reference

 This section documents macro commands exposed by Mega PCM 2 bundles since version 2.1.
-All these commands have routine equivalents, e.g.: `MPCM_play` is equavalent to `jsr MegaPCM_PlaySample`.
+All these commands have routine equivalents, e.g.: `MPCM_play` is equivalent to `jsr MegaPCM_PlaySample`.
 Macros are usually faster and more convenient to use as they generate code in-place as opposed to calling routines and returning, but they result in slightly larger code.

 For controlling playback, prefer macros over routines unless you really wish to save space.

 ### `MPCM_play`

-***Since Mega PCM 2.1***
+_(Added in Mega PCM 2.1)_

 Plays given sample by ID (>=$81).
 If currently playing sample has a higher priority, this command is ignored.